henryflorence/GeneticProgramming/readme.md

 Compilation
 ===========

-Options are set in the gp.h file as preproccessor macros.
+Options are set in the gp.h file as preproccessor macros, for speed and because command line parameter parsing is dull, ;)

 cc -o gpTest gp.c tree.c  mt/mt19937ar.c -lm